 A dynamic website is a type of website that contains dynamic pages that keep changing on different sessions, unlike static pages that require manual updating before the contents change.
 It supports both server-side scripting and client-side scripting in making the content of the website dynamic.
 A dynamic website display different content each time the website is opened.
-On a dynamic website, you can create user accounts, delete accounts and you can log in with correct credentials to a dynamic website.
-Amazon Elastic Compute Cloud (Amazon EC2) is a secure web service provided by AWS that has a computing capacity that can be resizable.
-It is also known as virtual machines which are designed to make cloud computing easier for solution architects.
-With EC2 there is no stop in your configuration capacity, it provides you with complete control of available computing resources.
+On a dynamic website, you can create user accounts, and delete accounts and you can log in with the correct credentials to a dynamic website.
+Therefore, Amazon Elastic Compute Cloud (Amazon EC2) is a secure web service provided by AWS that has a computing capacity that can be resizable.
+It is also known as virtual machines designed to make cloud computing easier for solution architects.
+Similarly, With EC2 there is no stop in your configuration capacity.
+Nevertheless, It provides you with complete control of available computing resources.

 Setting up your AWS Account